ONE DAY IN TAKAYAMA, JAPAN

 If you’re walking on King Street West and Simcoe Street in downtown Toronto, be sure to look down sometimes, so you don’t miss Canada’s Walk of Fame!
 This collection of stars looking similar to maple leaves was founded in 1998 and honours famous Canadians from various fields.

 Examples are Bryan Adams, Terry Fox, The Tragically Hip, Jim Carrey, Michael J. Fox, Neil Young, Wayne Gretzky, and Alexander Graham Bell.
-Since the first induction in 1998, more than 190 Canadians have been added, and you can even nominate a celebrity who you think deserves to be a part of this!
+Since the first induction in 1998, more than 190 Canadians have been added.

 A map of the stars of Canada’s Walk of Fame (Photo credit: Canada’s Walk of Fame).